dwjoyce/pythonbook/chapters/Going loopy.rst

 Doing it the easy way
 ---------------------

 To overcome this hurdle, Python - and pretty much every other programming language - has the ability to repeat a block of code a number of times.
-This is called looping or iteration.
+This is called looping or :term:`iteration`.

 Roughly speaking, looping is similar to the way we construct ``if`` statements.
 In an ``if`` statement, we use the ``if`` keyword (a keyword is a word reserved by Python and given a special meaning), following by a test which results in a boolean value - either ``True`` or ``False``.
 It will then conditionally execute a given code block, which follows the ``:`` colon symbol.
 If the test fails (results in ``False``), then the code block is skipped.
 Either way, the program continues on its way after the ``if``, along with any ``elif`` and ``else`` statements are done.